Phantasus/Cuis-Smalltalk-Slang/Journal.md

 advised by folks on the Squeak VM mailinglist to begin with and are just old tightly coupled balls of rubber band.

-Eliot Miranda also pointed out in the [vm-beginners](http://forum.world.st/Stability-of-the-external-plugin-interface-td5117112.html) that I wouldn't need FFI on Cuis as it's supposed to be supported here:
+Eliot Miranda also pointed out in the [vm-beginners](http://forum.world.st/Stability-of-the-external-plugin-interface-td5117112.html) in a private mail that I wouldn't need Squeak FFI on Cuis as it's supposed to be supported here:

 > I don’t understand where you get the idea that Cuis has no callbacks.
 > Cuis supports Alien and has access to the ThreadedFFIPlugin and runs on